 Aging mainframes are also often unable to handle huge volumes of data or run today's more complex applications.

 MongoDB has been building up a stable of channel partners that includes systems integrators, resellers, ISVs and OEMs.
-While Chabra said MongoDB deems the partnership with Infosys to be "very strategic," it is not an exclusive relationship.
+While Chhabra said MongoDB deems the partnership with Infosys to be "very strategic," it is not an exclusive relationship.